 - Kitchen designer

-The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for interior designers will rise by 13% during the 2012-2022 decade, which is about average compared to all occupations.
-In 2013, the BLS reports, the middle half of interior designers earned from $35,290 to $67,110 per year.
-The highest-paying states for interior designers at that time included the District of Columbia, New York and Massachusetts.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for interior designers will rise by 4% during the 2014-2024 decade, which is slower than average compared to all occupations.
+In 2014, the BLS reports, the median salary for interior designers was $48,400 per year.
+The highest-paying states for interior designers at that time included California, Texas and Florida.

 Continuing Education and Professional Credentials